jkobject/jkobject.github.io/_projects/depmap_omics_howto.md

 ...and post processing tasks.

-> Unfortunately for now the postProcessing tasks are not all made to be easily run outside of the CCLE pipelines.
+> Unfortunately for now the post-processing tasks are not all made to be easily run outside of the CCLE pipelines.
 Most of them are in R and are run with the Rpy2 tool.
-So amongst these functions, some of them might be of a lesser interest to an external user.
-The most important ones for each pipelines are:

 So amongst these functions, some of them might be of a lesser interest to an external user.
 The most important ones for each pipelines are: